Why Replace Missing Teeth?

 Conventional Titanium Dental Implants:

 Most commonly and researched dental implants used currently are made of Titanium which is a bio-inert and bio-compatible material.
 It is accepted by the jaw bone and heals very predictably.
 Titanium implants have been in use for many years and are both safe and long-lasting.
 A newer type of dental implants made of Zirconia are also available.
-Zirconia dental implants, marketed as ‘meta-free’, are alternatives to Titanium implants, however there are no long term studies regarding their efficacy or success.
+Zirconia dental implants, marketed as ‘metal-free’, are alternatives to Titanium implants, however there are no long term studies regarding their efficacy or success.
 We provide both types of dental implants, although over 99% are Titanium.

 If you need dental implants to replace your missing teeth and for whatever reason do not want ‘metal’, you may consider ‘ceramic’ dental implants as an alternative.
 Ceramic dental implants, specifically known as zirconium or zirconia dental implants, are one of the newer forms of dental implants in the market as an alternative to titanium dental implants.